 If you like it, please join the analytical traveler community for subscriber-only resources.

 Bags and Packs

 My family has converted to Osprey carry-on size packs for virtually all trips.
-My exception is a carry-on rolling garment bag for purely business trips.
 The freedom to go up/down stairs, race around train stations, and navigate across cobblestone and dirt paths make packs priceless.
 The benefits of carry-on are pretty obvious…especially if you ever had your bag lost!
 We have the 3 packs listed below and I like each for given situations but gravitate to the Farpoint 40 as it’s the smallest.

 - Osprey Farpoint 40 (no daypack included)

 - Osprey Farpoint 55 (daypack included)

 - Osprey Meridian Rolling Pack (daypack included; borderline size for carry-on)